Newsletter

 - Is the centre currently accredited?

-- Meet the staff – are they suitable role models for your child?
+- Meet the educators – are they suitable role models for your child?

 - Is the programme in line with your requirements – e.g. educational, developmental, social etc.